 |17/05/2017||Eighteenth CEPR/JIE School and Conference on Applied Industrial Organization, Jerusalem|

-Organizers: Saul Lach, Gregory S. Crawford, Alon Eizenberg and David Genesove
+Organizers: Gregory S. Crawford, David Genesove and Saul Lach

 |We are writing to invite you to submit a paper proposal or to express your interest in attending the 18th CEPR Conference on Applied Industrial Organization (IO), which will take place in Jerusalem, 17-19 May 2017.
 The event is hosted by the Economics Department of The Hebrew University of Jerusalem and will be organised by Gregory S. Crawford (University of Zurich and CEPR), Alon Eizenberg (Hebrew University and CEPR), David Genesove (Hebrew University and CEPR), and Saul Lach (Hebrew University and CEPR).
 Financial support for the conference is generously provided by the Ben-Porath Fund at The Maurice Falk Institute for Economic Research in Israel, the Journal of Industrial Economics, and CEPR.
 Paper submissions and deadlines: The deadline for submissions is Monday, 14 November, 2016 18:00 (GMT).
 Authors will be notified about whether their paper has been accepted in January 2017.|

 |18/05/2017||Exchange Rate Models for a New Era: Major and Emerging Market Currencies, Hong Kong|

 |Hosted By: City University of Hong KongWith: Bank for International Settlements (BIS),Journal of International Money and Finance

 Organizers: Yin-Wong Cheung, Menzie David Chinn and Kees Koedijk